jadonng/Linux-Monopoly/README.md

 6.) board.txt:

-    text file containing the initial setup of board
+    text file containing the initial setup of board, players can customize the board without knowing any programming language

 7.) checkstatus.cpp: